Advertisement

 Every bit helps.

 Focus on small, doable changes, such as taking a few daily laps down the hallway and back again, waking up in the morning with a 10-minute yoga flow, or doing some arm circles to break up long computer stints.
+Even short bursts of exercise can have benefits.

 The goal isn’t pain or muscle soreness — it’s to get the blood flowing, release some feel-good endorphins and neurotransmitters, and help your brain best program its sleep cycles.